openbroadcaster/observer/index.md

 ![Player Monitoring](/observer/img/Player_Monitoring.png ){: .screenshot}

 Play logs are generated from the Player and sent back to OBServer via TCP/IP according to the frequency specified in the Player Dashboard settings.
-Reports may be generated using filters for a combination of parameters including; Player, Time and Date range, Artist, Title and Media ID.
+Reports may be generated using filters for a combination of parameters including:

+* Player
+* Time and Date range
+* Artist
+* Title
+* Media ID

 <br/>